TruaShamu/Usaco-Training-Page-Solutions/README.md

 # Usaco-Training-Page-Solutions
-Solutions to the Usaco Training Page Tasks.
+Solutions to the Usaco Training Page Tasks at https://train.usaco.org/usacogate.